 If any part of the steering system (e.g. linkage, steering driveline, column, front-end alignment, etc) is repaired, removed, or disassembled in any way, or if the steering angle sensor is replaced, the steering angle sensor must be recalibrated.
 Failure to do so could cause loss of vehicle control.
 Any repairs or adjustments to any part of the steering system must be performed by an authorized Kenworth Dealer.
-Failure to comply may result in personal injury. death, equipment or property damage.
 Failure to comply may result in personal injury, death, equipment or property damage.